oktaytuncay/Kubernetes/kubernetes.md

 In that case, the container needs to be restarted or destroyed and a new container is to be brought up.
 That is where the liveness probe can help us.

-Liveness probe can be configured on the container to periodically test whether the application within the container is actually healthy.
+A liveness probe can be configured on the container to periodically test whether the application within the container is actually healthy.

 If the test fails, the container is considered unhealthy and is destroyed and created.